Correlation inference attacks against machine learning models: Introduction

-Second, we study the performance of our attack on synthetic data under three different attacker scenarios and show it to consistently strongly outperform the model-less attack, proving that ML models such as Logistic Regressions (LR) and Multilayer Perceptrons (MLP) leak information about the correlations between their input variables $X$.
-We show how mitigations such as limiting the number of queries that can be made to the model or their precision fail to prevent the attack.
-We also show that, as expected, ensuring that the model is differentially private (DP)~\cite{dwork2006calibrating} does not prevent our attack.
+We then study the performance of our model-based attack on synthetic data under three different attack scenarios.
+By order of increasing adversary knowledge, we consider an adversary that knows: (1) the correlation constraints relating only to the target variables, (2) all the input variables, or (3) the correlations between all the variables except for the target correlation, $\rho(X_1, X_2)$.
+Across scenarios, we first show our model-based attack to consistently strongly outperform the model-less attack, showing that ML models such as Logistic Regressions (LR) and Multilayer Perceptrons (MLP) leak information about the correlations between their input variables $X$.
+Second, we show how mitigations such as limiting the number of queries that can be made to the model or their precision fail to prevent the attack.
+Third, we show that, unsurprisingly, ensuring that the model is differentially private (DP) does not prevent our attack and extend our attack to and validate it on three real-world datasets.
+We finally argue that dataset-level statistics can be building blocks for other attacks, in particular enabling weaker adversaries.
+To illustrate our argument, we propose a novel attribute inference attack exploiting the correlations extracted from the model, and show it to significantly outperform previous attacks on real-world datasets.

-Third, we study the performance of our attack on three real-world datasets.
-While performances vary, these results confirm that ML models leak information about the correlations between their input variables $X$ beyond what would be available using the correlation constraints alone.

-Finally, we show how summary statistics can be building blocks for other attacks by proposing a novel attribute inference attack exploiting the correlations extracted by our model (CI-AIA).
-We show CI-AIA to significantly outperform previous attacks on real-world datasets.